Representation theory of finite groups through (basic) algebraic geometry

 \mapdown#1{\Big\downarrow \rlap{$\vcenter{\hbox{$\scriptstyle#1$}}$}}

 \centerline{\bf REPRESENTATION THEORY OF FINITE GROUPS} \centerline{\bf THROUGH (BASIC) ALGEBRAIC GEOMETRY} \centerline{Enrique Arrondo}

 {\bf Abstract.} We introduce a new approach to representation theory of finite groups that uses some basic algebraic geometry and allows to do all the theory without using characters.
-With this approach, to any finite group $G$ we associate a finite number of points and show that any field containing the coordinates of those points works fine as the ground field for the representations of $G$.
+With this approach, to any finite group $G$ we associate a finite number of points from which we can decide which ground fields work fine for the representations of $G$.
 We apply this point of view to the symmetric group $S_d$, finding easy equations for the different symmetries of functions in $d$ variables.
 As a byproduct, we give an easy proof of a recent result by Tocino that states that the hyperdeterminant of a $d$-dimensional matrix is zero for all but two types of symmetry.

 {\bf MSC2020 classification:} 05E10, 20C99, 20C30, 05E05, 16P10

 \centerline{\bf Introduction}